Energy in Taiwan: Nuclear energy

-Nuclear energy is controversial, and the privatization of the energy market (with Taipower that is owned by the state), originally planned in 2001, has been postponed to 2006.
-Nuclear energy provides one quarter of base load power generation and 16% from overall generation in Taiwan.
+Nuclear energy is controversial, and the privatization of the energy market (with Taipower that is owned by the state), originally planned in 2001, was postponed to 2006.
 In 2012, nuclear power accounted for a total 38,890 GWh of electricity generation in Taiwan.
+In 2015, nuclear energy provided one quarter of base load power generation and 16% of overall generation in Taiwan.